 Budgeting doesn’t mean you can’t spend money.
-However, now is not the time to accrue high interest rate charges by pulling out your credit card.
-If you have absolutely no choice, and you don’t have an emergency fund, use your card for essentials.
+However, now is not the time to accrue high-interest rate charges by pulling out your credit card.
+If you have absolutely no choice and don’t have an emergency fund, use your card for essentials.

 Budget for Recurring Events

 Another major mistake is failing to budget for recurring expenses.
 For example, many people have to renew auto insurance every six months.
 Christmas, Hanukkah, important birthdays and other holidays come at the same every year.
 If you build these events into your budget, you can slowly build up your funds so you do not have to rely on credit or windfalls to pay for these items.